keuller/react-observables/README.md

-# preact-mostjs
+# preact-observalbes

-This simple application shows how to manage the state using Preact and Most, through Observables.
+This simple application shows how to manage the state using Preact through Observables.

+There are 3 branches each one with an implementation of Observables (mostjs, rxjs and Kefir)

 To run, just type:
 ```bash